-When automating the removal of trading pairs using Gunbot's AutoConfig removePairs job type, a critical consideration is whether the bot currently holds an inventory of the quote currency for that pair (often referred to as a "bag").
-The pairs.noBag option provides a safeguard, ensuring that the removePairs job only delists a pair if Gunbot does not currently have a quote currency balance tied up in it, specifically when that balance is below the strategy's MIN_VOLUME_TO_SELL (MVTS) threshold and there are no open orders.
+When automating pair removal with Gunbot's AutoConfig removePairs job type, you need to consider whether the bot still holds quote currency for the pair (a "bag").
+The pairs.noBag option adds a safeguard: only delist a pair when the quote balance is below the strategy’s MIN_VOLUME_TO_SELL (MVTS) threshold and there are no open orders.

 Nearly every option that follows can be set without editing files by hand.

-If an AutoConfig removePairs job delists a pair from your config.js while Gunbot is still holding a quantity of that pair's quote currency (e.g., you have 1 ETH in an USDT-ETH pair, and USDT-ETH is removed), Gunbot will cease to actively manage that ETH.
-It won't try to sell it according to the strategy that was assigned because the pair configuration is gone.
-This can result in "stranded assets" or "stuck bags" that you'd have to manage or sell manually.
+If a removePairs job delists a pair from config.js while Gunbot still holds quote currency (for example, you hold 1 ETH in a USDT-ETH pair and USDT-ETH is removed), Gunbot stops actively managing that asset.
+It won’t sell according to the assigned strategy because the pair configuration is gone, which can leave "stranded assets" or "stuck bags" you must manage manually.

 The pairs.noBag option is designed to prevent this scenario by adding a crucial precondition to the removal process.